Charmonium suppression in fixed target proton-nucleus collisions: Results and Discussion

-We now move on to extract $\sigma_{abs}$ from each of the selected data sets by fitting it with Eq.~\ref{Eq:Full Glauber} in the corresponding kinematic domain.
-To perform the fit, $\chi^2$ minimization technique~\cite{minuit2} as available within Minuit2 package of ROOT ~\cite{root} software has been adopted.
-The fit results are depicted in Fig.~\ref{fig:fitting plot} and the corresponding values of $\sigma_{abs}$ along with the associated fit uncertainties, for different suppression scenarios, are listed in Table~\ref{tab:Fitting result}\footnotemark[2]. .
+We now move on to extract $\sigma_{abs}$ from each of the selected data sets by fitting it with Eq.~\ref{Eq:Full Glauber}, in the corresponding kinematic domain.
+To perform the fit, $\chi^2$ minimization technique~\cite{minuit2} as available within the Minuit2 package of the ROOT ~\cite{root} software has been adopted.
+The fit results are depicted in Fig.~\ref{fig:fitting plot} and the corresponding values of $\sigma_{abs}$ along with the associated fit uncertainties, for different suppression scenarios, are listed in Table~\ref{tab:Fitting result}.~\footnote{The kinks in the model calculated suppression curves appear due to the discrete radius and diffuseness parameters of the Wood-Saxon nuclear density distribution used to evaluate the nuclear thickness function, $T_{A}(\vec{b})$ in the Glauber formalism employed to model the final state absorption (see Eq.~\ref{Eq:Full Glauber}).
+Explicit calculations show that the kinks in the curve disappear when instead of full Glauber approach, the so called exponential $<\rho L>$ parametrization ($S_{J/\psi} \sim$ $e^{-\rho_{0}\sigma_{abs}L}$) is adopted to model final state absorption.
+Also note that such kinks are less prominent when results are plotted in terms of $<L_{A}>$ which has much shorter range than the target mass number ($A$).} At 400 GeV, we have made a combined fit to both the NA50 and NA60 data sets.
+As evident from Table~\ref{tab:Expt. details}, the kinematic range of the NA60 data lies entirely within the kinematic range of the NA50 measurements.
+Explicit calculation shows that separate fits to the NA50 and the NA60 data sets produce $\sigma_{abs}^{J/\psi}$ values, which, within uncertainty, match the value obtained from the combined fit.
+This implies that the difference in the nuclear absorption, caused by the non-overlapping region in the kinematic ranges of the two measurements, is rather small and lies within the uncertainties of the data.
 In absence of any initial state energy loss effect, the extracted values of $\sigma_{abs}^{J/\psi}$ are larger than the corresponding $\sigma_{eff}^{J/\psi}$ values obtained from a pure Glauber model analysis~\cite{Chatterjee:2022ssu}.
 This feature can be attributed to the anti-shadowing effects in the primordial $c\bar{c}$ production caused by the employed nPDF scheme to model the parton densities inside the target, as was first reported in~\cite{Lourenco:2008sk}.
 Of course the absolute value of the extracted $\sigma_{abs}$ for a given data set depends on the particular nPDF set.
-It is also interesting to note that inclusion of initial state energy loss leads to around $50 \%$ reduction in $\sigma_{abs}^{J/\psi}$ at all the investigated energies.
-As discussed before, energy loss of partons reduces the effective center-of-mass energy available for hard collisions and thus reduces the effective number of produced $c\bar{c}$ pairs.
-The reduction is strong enough to overcome the anti-shadowing effects due to enhanced parton densities inside target nuclei, in the SPS energy domain.
-However the absolute values of $\sigma_{abs}^{J/\psi}$ as extracted for the two models of energy loss, within uncertainty, agree with each other.
+It is also interesting to note that inclusion of initial state energy loss leads to around $50 \%$ reduction in $\sigma_{abs}^{J/\psi}$, at all the investigated energies.
+As discussed before, energy loss of partons reduces the effective center-of-mass energy available for hard collisions and thus reduces the effective number of the produced $c\bar{c}$ pairs.
+The reduction is strong enough to overcome the anti-shadowing effects due to enhanced parton densities inside the target nuclei, in the SPS energy domain.
+However, the absolute values of $\sigma_{abs}^{J/\psi}$, as extracted for the two models of energy loss, within uncertainty, agree with each other.
 This indicates that the target mass dependence of inclusive $J/\psi$ production data at the SPS facility is insensitive to distinguish the various scenarios of path length dependence of projectile parton energy loss.
 The small difference between the central values of the extracted $\sigma_{abs}^{J/\psi}$ parameter with relatively smaller values for BDMPS scheme can be understood from the nature of the shadowing function, where BH model has been seen to generate little lesser initial state suppression.
 The extracted $\sigma_{abs}^{J/\psi}$ values both in the presence and absence of the energy loss, exhibit a non-negligible dependence on the beam energy with larger absorption at lower beam energies, in line with our present understanding.